ahmhekal/AsuMathLabG20/README.rst

 Input Format
 ------------

-- User can write directly in the CommandLine or type in a file
+- User can write directly in the CommandLine or type in a .m file

 - The inputs should be similar to the following formats(MATLAB Format)